novaleafoahu/leafvillagedocs/content/docs/chapter3/_index.md

 ```

 ### Sizing
 Cucumber seeds should be started in 32 or 50 count trays.
 A tray is roughly about  21¼" x 11¼" x 2¼" or 19.6" x 9.75".
 Each cell within this tray has dimensions: 1¾" x 1¾-2.72".
 32 inch size tray are typically around 2" inch square.
-This will provide each cucumber seedling with ~3 weeks of growth.
+This will provide each cucumber seedling with ~3-4 weeks of growth.
 Also, try not to plant cucumber seeds in smaller containers.
 They will out grow the space quickly which would requiring transferring the young seedlings to larger size pots.
 More handling of the young fragile seedlings = greater risk of damage, resulting in slow wilt, then eventual trip to the compost bin.

 ### Soil and seeding
 Utilize potting soil that can be purchased from major retailers like lowes/home depot/walmart/aldis/target.
 The bagged soil should be labeled potting soil.
 Potting soil is most suitable for seed germination due to its drainage capacity.
 Bags labeled garden soil or dirt will not allow good drainage in containers.
 Water drainage in containers are required to prevent water stagnation.
 Stagnated water can eventually suffocate and rot plant roots.

 Within each cell/container plant a single cucumber seed.
-If you only have a few containers and many seeds,  go ahead and plant 2-3 seeds per small container.
+If you only have a few containers and many seeds,  go ahead and plant 2 seeds per small container.
 If/When all the seeds sprout, cut the extra weaker looking seedlings and leave a single plant to continue to grow.

 During this stage, ensure the top soil area is kept moist.
 Use a spray bottle to water the top or gently pour water being careful not to wash away the seeds and disrupt the soil.
 A plastic dome works well in keeping a moist environment.

 A heating mat is recommended.
-Temperatures around 75-80 helps with speeding up germination, otherwise temps in the 60s will prolong it.
+Temperatures around 75-80 helps with speeding up germination, otherwise lower temps in the 60s will prolong it.
 Light is also not as important for germination at this stage.
 However, a strong light source IS required as soon as the seeds sprout.
 Without a suitable light source that provides what plants require, will result in leggy stretched seedlings.
 From my experience, leggy/stretched seedlings eventually tip over and wither.

 {{< figure src="traystart.png" caption="tray start 3/4/23" numbered="true" >}}